Parents Ask: What Should We Look for in an Evaluation for Autism?

 Making a diagnosis can be especially challenging when it involves individuals on either end of the autism spectrum: those with broad developmental problems and those who are highly functioning despite having autism-related challenges.

 Qualified and experienced providers can be found in a number of medical and mental health fields.
 If you’re seeking an evaluation, you want a provider who understands typical development, developmental disorders, as well as specific autism symptoms.

-At specialized autism centers such as those in the AS-ATN, a diagnostic team evaluates each child.
-(Click here to find the AS-ATN center nearest you.
-Click here to search for other diagnostic centers using the Autism Speaks Resource Guide.)
+At specialized autism centers such as those in the Autism Speaks Autism Treatment Network, a diagnostic team evaluates each child.
+Find the Autism Speaks Autism Treatment Network (ATN) center nearest you.
+Search for other diagnostic centers using the Autism Speaks Resource Guide.

 Ideally, the team should include a medical specialist such as a developmental pediatrician, psychiatrist or neurologist.
 In addition, it should include a psychologist with expertise in diagnosing autism, a speech-language pathologist and possibly an occupational therapist.